 During its sojourn in Ireland, the 39th regiment proceeded to the following stations:

 It was in Dublin that James Burke earned a Good Conduct badge, with pay, in June 1852.
 When the regiment was posted to Cork in February 1853, he was appointed Drum Major.
-While in Cork, unfortunately young James was tried by Regimental Court Martial, for an unspecified infraction.
+While in Cork, young James was tried by Regimental Court Martial for an unspecified infraction.
 The Court sentenced James to one day’s confinement in prison, with a reduction in rank from Drum Major to Private.
-6
+11

 After a four-year tour in Ireland, the 39th regiment removed from Cork to Gibraltar in April, 1854.

 The 39th is a regiment that has seen much service.
 Its colours are emblazoned — “Primus in Indis” (first in India), “Plassey,” “Gibraltar,” “Albuera,” Vittoria,” “Pyrennes Nivelle, Nive, Orthes, and Peninsula.”
 It did not arrive in the Crimea until the middle period of the siege, but it took a glorious share in the hard labour and hard fighting of the grand finale.
 The 39th sailed in the Simoom from Gibraltar on the 23d of May, and made the passage in 33 days to Québec.
-There are 890 men of all ranks in the regiment. —Ottawa Citizen.
-11 … The proceedings closed with a grand banquet to the officers and men.
-12
+There are 890 men of all ranks in the regiment. — The proceedings closed with a grand banquet to the officers and men.

-At some point in his career, young James had contracted tuberculosis, then called Phthisis.
-Ailing and deemed unfit for further military service by a Regimental Board, James Burke was discharged from the 39th Regiment of Foot at Québec on the 31st May 1859.
-At Chatham, he was examined one last time by the Principal Medical Officer.
-From here, James made his way to his mother’s home in Chichester, Sussex—where the warmer clime could not save him from the advanced state of the disease.
-James Burke died a scant six months later on 2nd January 1860 in his thirty-first year.
-13 Thus ended the all too short mortal career of a young man who’d been given into the army’s care at thirteen, and spent the remaining seventeen years of his life serving at H.M.’s pleasure.
+James made his way to his mother’s home in Chichester, Sussex—where the warmer clime could not save him from an advanced state of disease.
+James Burke died a scant six months later, on 2nd January 1860, aged all of thirty years.
+20 Thus ended the mortal career of a young man who had been given into the army’s care at the tender age of thirteen, and who devoted the remaining seventeen years of his life serving at H.M.’s pleasure.